globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 What are the 'ilities' needed for a great requirements framework:

 - *Evolvability*: You can start with just parts of the overall requirements and easily split, combine, and otherwise refactor them.
 I sometimes refer to this as 'Survivability'.
 The requirements framework needs to make it easy to evolve almost everything because the agile approach means constant learning and hence requirements changes.
-If it doesn't you won't survive the project.
+If it doesn't, you won't survive the project.

-- *Longevity*: The requirements grow naturally over many releases.
+- *Longevity*: The requirements grow and evolve naturally over many releases.

 - *Automateability*: You can use tools to reformat, add to, subset and otherwise transform the requirements.